Razat94/learnSEO/README.md

 <h4>**Websites must answer the searcher’s query & be optimized to attract searchers & engines**</h4>

+Make sure you write compelling content that best matches the query’s intent.
 > "Content is more than just words; it’s anything meant to be consumed by searchers — there’s video content, image content, and of course, text.
 > If search engines are answer machines, content is the means by which the engines deliver those answers."
 > [Source](https://moz.com/beginners-guide-to-seo/how-search-engines-operate)